 Jim Cameron is an historical geographer with particular interests in the European occupation of Australia in the nineteenth century and the evolution of the cultural landscapes of rural Australia.
 He was educated at the University of Western Australian and became Dean of the Faculty of Education at Charles Darwin University.
 In addition to many articles, he is the author of Ambition’s Fire: the Agricultural Colonization of Pre-Convict Western Australia (1981), The Atlas of Northern Australia (1986), The Millenden Memoirs: George Fletcher Moore’s Western Australian Diaries and Letters, 1830-1841 (2006)

-Neil Foley is Managing Director of Planning Consultants Australia Pty Ltd, a Perth-based urban and regional planning consultancy he established upon leaving the Department of Planning in 2009 after almost 30 years’ service in the State’s planning agencies, and prior to that, at the then Shire of Wanneroo.
-Apart from being qualified in planning, Neil also holds qualifications in property, real estate, archives administration and librarianship.
+Neil Foley is Managing Director of Planning Consultants Australia Pty Ltd, an urban and regional planning consultancy he established upon leaving the Department of Planning in 2009 after almost 30 years’ service in the State’s planning agencies.
+Neil also holds qualifications in property, real estate, archives administration and librarianship.
 He served on the Board of the Swan River Trust between 2003 and 2007.
 He has been a member of the Waste Authority of Western Australia since 2011, and between 2011 and 2013 he was the Presiding Member of the Metro South-West and the South West Joint Development Assessment Panels established under the Planning and Development Act 2005.
 Since 2016 he has been a member of the State Records Commission’s State Records Advisory Committee.
 He currently teaches planning students on a part-time basis at the University of Western Australia.

 Anthony Lunt is currently the Head of History at Trinity College, East Perth, and a PhD candidate at the University of Western Australia.
 He has been a high school History teacher for 25 years graduating from UWA with an Honours Degree in History and a Diploma of Education.
 In 2003 Anthony was ‘Teacher-in-Residence’ at Curtin University.
 From 2005 he has been a Marker for the State TEE/WACE History exams, and from 2013 a committee member of the History Teachers’ Association of WA.